Published by Madhu Singh on

 For testing, each Medicare MAC has their own local coverage determination that provides the medically necessary and payable diagnosis codes for services.
 It’s important to make sure the procedure is considered medically necessary by Medicare based on the diagnosis.

 If your practice is growing rapidly and you're finding yourself in need of expert help, consider outsourcing your billing to our team.
-We'll make sure you get paid in 2022.

 If you're interested in learning more about how RCM fits into your practice, schedule a consultation with our team.